AbsoluteMiracle/Nyasama-Backend-Demo/README.md

 # Nyasama-Backend-Demo
  This is a backend demo for Nyasama
+ Using FastApi to build
+ Python interpreter version: 3.11.1

 # To run the server
  First: pip install -r requirements.txt